 Hydraulically-boosted main rotor flight controls eliminate cyclic and collective feedback forces.
 The hydraulic system consists of a pump, three servos, a reservoir, and interconnecting lines.
-The working fluid is MIL-H-5606 and normal operating pressure is 450 to 500 psi.
+Normal system operating pressure is | 450 to 500 psi.
 The pump is mounted on and driven by the main gearbox.
 A servo is connected to each of the three push-pull tubes that support the main rotor swashplate.
 The reservoir is mounted on the steel tube frame behind the main gearbox and includes a filter, pressure relief valve, and pilot-controlled pressure shut-off valve.

-A sight gage for pre-flight fluid level checks is incorporated in the reservoir and is visible by opening a right side cowl door.
+A sight gage for pre-flight fluid level checks is incorporated | in the reservoir and is visible by opening a right side cowl door.
 A vented filler cap is located on top of the reservoir.

-The pressure shut-off valve is solenoid-actuated and controlled by the hydraulic switch on the pilot's cyclic.
-The switch should be left ON during helicopter shutdown and | start up except during the hydraulic system check.
+The pressure shut-off valve is solenoid-actuated and controlled by the hydraulic switch on the pilot's cyclic grip. | The switch should be left ON during helicopter shutdown and start up except during the hydraulic system check.